Valuation and Devaluation Effects – Powerful Marketing Strategy to Increase Sales

 Also note that when customers are experiencing a Valuation Effect, such as the case of someone in need of a snow shovel following a blizzard, they are possibly willing to pay more for the relevant product.
 However, an important concern with trying to act on this price overvaluation is that you need to be careful not to upset people if you raise your prices.

 A slightly more subtle approach (although also not uncommon in advertising) is to focus your message on the desired outcome or goal instead of the product itself.
 Highlighting a goal makes it more immediate and relevant for the consumer, even if they had not been thinking about it before seeing the advertisement.
 In fact, many times people may ignore their goals unless they are explicitly reminded of them (weight-loss goals are a prime example).
 Once a goal is activated, the Valuation Effect will kick-in, and your product will look more attractive.
-We wrote about it in this post.

 For example, plenty of homeowners have a vague goal of improving their homes in some way, but this goal is rarely top-of-mind in their everyday lives.
 If you’re trying to sell home improvement products, then an ad that reminds your target customers of their home improvement goals will increase the value of your products in their eyes.